launchscout/momentum-2025/index.md

 ---

 # Let's try it!
+- edit shipping-calculator.js
+- run build.sh
+- upload it in the admin

 ---

 # Use case #2: Wassette
 - Open source MCP server from Microsoft
 - Add tools as WASM components
+- Leverage the WASM security sandbox

 ---